infinohq/infino-sdk/README.md

 ## Correlate – Cross-Source Operations

-Use FinoDB to pull together data from different sources for correlation and analysis without schemas.
+Use datasets to pull together data from different sources for correlation and analysis without schemas.

-### When to Use FinoDB
+### When to Use Datasets

-- **Cross-Source Joins**: Correlate data from multiple external sources
+- **Cross-Source Joins**: Correlate data from multiple data sources
 - **Unified Analysis**: Ask deeper questions across silos
 - **Staging**: Test queries before running in production
 - **Temporary Storage**: Hold intermediate results for complex workflows